⚡ Dual grinders and hoppers

 Pour over coffee has a near-mythical status amongst coffee connoisseurs — and with good reason.
 It’s one of the most control-focused, tactile, and downright satisfying ways to brew java.
 But with dozens of devices that promise the “perfect” pour, how do you know which pour over coffee pot is truly worth your countertop space?
-In this guide, we tastefully grind down your options, highlight the must-haves, and walk you through everything from brew to upkeep.

 For most people, the Hario V60 offers the best balance of performance, price, and craftsmanship.
 Pair it with a gooseneck kettle (like Hario’s Buono) and a premium grinder for café-worthy results.
 Consistency, control, and simplicity are what pour over brewing is all about — and Hario nails it.